impy/overture-schema-pydantic/README.md

 # ERD Diagram

 Using Erdantic, we can generate an ER Diagram from the Pydantic models.
-Below is an example using the Divisions pydantic mode with the generated ERD both as a Python object and as a rendered graph.
+Below is an example using the Division pydantic model with the generated ERD both as a Python object and as a rendered graph.

 ```